| | | | | |

 Welcome gate for 17 mile drive

-The attendant will give you a map of the seventeen stops along the drive and send you on your way.
+The gate attendant will give you a map of the seventeen stops along the drive and send you on your way.
 The 17-mile drive is clearly marked both on the road and with signs.

 17 mile drive near Carmel by the Sea